 A copyright transfer form filled out and signed by the candidate.
 Please use the Journals form downloadable from http://www.acm.org/publications/copyright_form

 Supporting letters are helpful and a nomination can be supported by a maximum of five supporting letters from individuals who are familiar with the work.
 Each supporting letter must include the name, contact information, and telephone number of the supporter.

-as a zip file in one email.
-Supporting letters need not come directly from the supporters—all necessary material, including supporting letters, may by collected and submitted by the thesis advisor, bundled as a zip file.
+Nomination material must be submitted electronically by the thesis advisor.
+Supporting letters should not come directly from the supporters—all necessary material, including supporting letters, may be collected and submitted by the thesis advisor, bundled as a zip file.
 The zip file must be uploaded to Easychair.

 Computer Science researchers from across the world will perform an initial screening to generate a short list, followed by an in-depth evaluation to determine the winning dissertation.